Joseph7e/MDIBL-T3-WGS-Tutorial/README.md

 ls
 ```

+# Genome Assessment

+Now that are initial spades assembly is completed we can move on to genome assessment.
+We will use QUAST to examine contiguity, BUSCO to assess completeness, and blobtools to check for contamination.

+We are also going to use BLAST to identify our organisms.
+Up to this point you probably don't know what it is.

 ## Genome Structure Assessment w/ QUAST
 manual: http://quast.bioinf.spbau.ru/manual.html

 QUAST is a genome assembly assessment tool to look at the contiguity of a genome assembly.
 How well was the genome reconstructed.
 Did you get one contig representing your entire genome?
 Or did you get thousands of contigs representing a highly fragmented genome?
+How large is your genome assembly?

 QUAST has many functionalities which we will explore later on in the tutorial, for now we are going to use it in its simplest form.
-It essentially just keeps track of the length of all your contigs and provides basic statistics.
-This type of information is something you would typically provide in a publication or to assess different assemblers or different option. **The input to the program is the genome assembly FASTA and the output are various tables and a html/pdf you can export and view.**
+It essentially just keeps track of the length of each contig and provides basic statistics.
+This type of information is something you would typically provide in a publication or to assess different assemblers or different options you may use. **The input to the program is the genome assembly FASTA and the output are various tables and a html/pdf you can export and view.**